swcarpentry/shell-novice/README.md

 6. Build the HTML pages for your lesson:

     ~~~
-    $ cd data-cleanup/pages # or just 'cd pages' if you are already in data-cleanup
     $ make preview
     ~~~

-    Note that this step requires you to have installed Pandoc (described below).
-Note also that it is *not* optional: you *must* build the web pages for your lesson yourself and push them to GitHub, rather than relying on GitHub to build them for you.
+    This step requires you to have installed Pandoc (described below).
+    It is *not* optional: you *must* build the web pages for your lesson yourself and push them to GitHub, rather than relying on GitHub to build them for you.

 7. Commit your changes *and the HTML pages in the root directory of your lesson repository* and push to the `gh-pages` branch of your
     repository:

     ~~~
-    $ cd data-cleanup # or 'cd ..' if you are in the 'pages' directory
+    $ cd data-cleanup
-    $ git add pages/changed-files.md
-    $ git add *.html
+    $ git add changed-files.md *.html
     $ git commit -m "Explanatory message"
     $ git push origin gh-pages
     ~~~